-By the end of the year 2011 I started a new project; developing the PA8W Doppler Radio
+By the end of the year 2011 I started the development of the PA8W Doppler Radio

 on the internet.

-However, the PA8W Version 1 Doppler does have a few features that I missed in
+As a result, the PA8W Dopplers have a few features that I missed in

 tolerant to input level variations.

 It also features an antenna test mode, in which all antennas are